More than 60 MPs call for Speaker to quit over Gaza vote

 Senior Conservatives and Scottish National Party MPs have put their names to the “early day motion” proposed by senior Tory William Wragg in a move intended to pressure the Speaker, Sir Lindsay Hoyle, to step down.

-On Thursday afternoon, the total signatures stood at 64, including Sir Graham Brady, chair of the 1922 Committee of Conservative backbenchers, former Tory deputy chairmen Lee Anderson and Brendan Clarke-Smith, the SNP’s Westminster leader Stephen Flynn and his deputy Mhairi Black.
+On Thursday evening, the total number of signatures stood at 67, including Sir Graham Brady, chairman of the 1922 Committee of Conservative backbenchers, former Tory deputy chairmen Lee Anderson and Brendan Clarke-Smith, the SNP’s Westminster leader Stephen Flynn and his deputy Mhairi Black.

-More than half the SNP’s Westminster contingent has signed the motion, reflecting anger in the party at the Speaker’s handling of its opposition day motion on Wednesday, while 37 Conservatives and one Independent, former Tory Rob Roberts, have joined them.
+More than half of the SNP’s Westminster contingent have signed the motion, reflecting anger in the party at the Speaker’s handling of its opposition day motion on Wednesday, while 39 Conservatives and one Independent, former Tory Rob Roberts, have joined them.

 Environmental Audit Committee chair Philip Dunne appeared to have signed the motion but then withdrew his signature shortly afterwards.